deanwedgbury/testRepo/doc/sprint 3/SR3.md

 Keeping good communicaiton allows us to make rapid changes that might work better for our project without worrying about it breaking other people's work.

 ## Practices to Add
 Setting up expectations for timelines of when things will be done as opposed to just working on it until its done.
+This will give us an opportunity to better evaluate and critique each others work and provide constructive criticism.

 ## Practices to Purge
-Making last minute changes without consulting the entire team.
+Making last minute changes without consulting the entire team resulted in conflicts of interests and additional user stories being added making overall sprint velocity go down.
+We can fix this problem by getting together as a group and expressing our expectations for the project once more.

 ## Best/Worst Experience
 - Seeing the graph update automatically and making it visually appealing.